Estate Planning Checklist: 5 Tasks to Do Now, While You’re Still Well

 Examine tax issues for beneficiaries

-While the beneficiaries of your trust generally won’t have to pay taxes on the value of the principal they receive after you’re gone, they may have to pay taxes on any earnings or income they receive.
+If you’ve transferred assets into a trust, beneficiaries generally won’t have to pay taxes on the value of the principal they receive after you’re gone, but they may have to pay taxes on distributions of earnings or income generated by these assets.

 Hopefully, you’ve written a will that clearly specifies how your assets will be distributed.
 You may be hesitant about discussing it with your heirs, but you should consider doing so, especially if they’re under the mistaken assumption that they’ll be inheriting the bulk of your estate.